jorisvervuurt/tutorials/Raspberry Pi/Installing and updating Node.js and npm.md

 # Installing and updating Node.js and npm on a Raspberry Pi
 This tutorial describes how to easily install and update Node.js and npm on a Raspberry Pi.
-I'll be using the latest version of Raspbian (Jessie at the time of writing), but the instructions will probably work just fine on other Linux distributions.
+I'll be using the latest version of Raspbian (Stretch at the time of writing), but the instructions will probably work just fine on other Linux distributions.

 ## Installing Node.js and npm
 First of all, we'll need to figure out the CPU architecture of the Raspberry Pi.